kitian616/jekyll-TeXt-theme/case-study.md

     Your browser does not support the HTML5 Video element.
 </video>

 For **multi-node scenarios**, additional nodes - termed **remote nodes** - are integrated through the installation of the Linking Client.
 The Monitoring Service, on the other hand, only runs on one designated node, referred to as the **hub node**.

+When adding new remote nodes, the `sundial register` command is passed the IP addresses of both the hub node and remote node as arguments.
+These addresses are stored on both nodes and used to facilitate future communication.

-If desired, the hub node can exclusively host the Monitoring Service, monitoring the crontabs of remote nodes across a distributed network.
+If desired, the hub node can exclusively host the Monitoring Service, monitoring the cron jobs of remote nodes across a distributed network.

 <video autoplay loop muted playsinline class="resizable xx-large" aria-label="multi node architecture">
     <source src="/assets/videos/2.5.mp4" type="video/mp4" />